-In cleaning out my mother’s house I discovered something about my father.
+While cleaning out my mother’s house I discovered something about my father.

 When he died in 1996 at the age of 52, my parents had been divorced for about 10 years, and both of them had remarried and divorced again.
-Their marriage to each other had lasted 12 years, a substantial length compared to the their subsequent unions, and after those too failed they rekindled a friendship.
+Their marriage to each other had lasted 12 years, a substantial length compared to the their subsequent unions, and after those, too, failed, they rekindled a friendship.

 It was my mother who took care of business when he died, who wrote letters to banks and settled the legal matters of death.
 I helped, but at 21 was ill equipped to face these tasks.
-Anyway I was due back at school to finish my senior year, and so my mom finished what we started together, going through his things, disposing of what could not be donated and safeguarding the practical and sentimental objects I might or might not want to have.
+Anyway, I was due back at school to finish my senior year, and so my mom finished what we started together, going through his things, disposing of what could not be donated and safeguarding the practical and sentimental objects I might or might not want to have.
 Many of them, some pieces of furniture, rugs, linens and stereo equipment, would furnish my first apartments after college.
-His collection of slides would remain unsorted in her attic and I could count on a gentle request to go through them any time I was home visiting her.
+His collection of slides would remain unsorted in her attic, and I could count on a gentle request to go through them any time I was home visiting her.

 In it were guides and pamphlets and maps of Morocco, Copenhagen and Amsterdam.
 Receipts and “Do Not Disturb” tags from hotels in Hamburg, and Zürich.
 Ticket stubs and flyers announcing bullfights.
 Postcards and a military passport with wallet sized photos tucked inside.
-It was a sort of time capsule of a part of his youth that I never really knew about.
+It was a sort of time capsule from a part of his youth I never really knew about.
 It’s likely that no one did except his navy buddies; his parents, especially his pious mother, surely would not have approved of the activities these young men engaged in while on leave.

 Gus was my dad.

-There is also a postcard from Paris with a photo of Notre Dame (sorely in need of a cleaning whenever it was taken), sent by his friends Bill, Ray, and Bob.
+There’s also a postcard from Paris with a photo of Notre Dame (sorely in need of a cleaning whenever it was taken), sent by his friends Bill, Ray, and Bob.
 Gus couldn’t make the trip, apparently, which is too bad because according to his buddies, “Paris is ACE, the broads are beautiful,” but then, “France is expensive!”
 Plus ça change…